What is intermittent fasting?

 On the other hand, water fasting is a method that refers to abstaining from food and only ingesting water.
 Water fasting does not have a set time frame, although it is usually advised to do this fasting technique for around 24-72 hours, depending on the individual.

 The Bone Broth Fast involves drinking bone broth as a replacement to meals, whilst completely avoiding food.
-Bone broth is filled with collagen, amino acids, and minerals, making it an attractive fasting choice.
-Water and tea (green tea is a bonus!) are permitted during The Bone Broth Fast.
-This fasting technique is usually advised to last between 2 to 4 days, depending on one's preference.
+Bone broth is the stock made from first boiling, then simmering beef, chicken or other animal bones for 24 hours or longer, and it is filled with collagen, amino acids, and minerals, making it an attractive fasting choice.
+Water and tea (green tea is a bonus!) are permitted during the Bone Broth Fast.
+The recommended fasting period is two to four days, depending on one's preference.

-Another interesting fasting technique by the name of ”Fat Fasting” was founded by Dr. Atkins, an American physician, and cardiologist.
-Fat fasting is a high-fat, low-calorie diet that people follow for 2 to 5 days.
-It is unlike other fasting techniques listed above, as it does not restrict all foods, while only refraining from specific foods.
-On a Fat Fasting diet, it is required to eat gat only, in the form of butter, ghee and MCT oils, for example coconut.
+Another interesting fasting technique by the name of “Fat Fasting” was created by Dr. Atkins, an American physician and cardiologist.
+Fat fasting is a high-fat, low-calorie diet that people follow for two to five days.
+It is unlike other fasting techniques listed above, as it does not restrict all foods, and requires refraining from specific foods.
+On a Fat Fasting diet, it is required to eat fat only, in the form of butter, ghee and MCT oils like coconut, for example.

 Benefits of intermittent fasting

-Moreover, Intermittent fasting also induces autophagy, which plays a role in all of our cells.
-Autophagy maintains healthy cells and prevents age-related symptoms and diseases.
-As one fasts, the cells begin to “starve”, allowing autophagy to deteriorate the harmful cellular components in the body.
+Moreover, intermittent fasting also induces autophagy, which plays a role in the health and maintenance of homeostasis in all of our cells.
+Autophagy can also prevent age-related symptoms and diseases.
+As one fasts, the cells begin to “starve,” allowing autophagy to break down the harmful cellular components in the body, such as dysfunctional mitochrondria.